Torg

 How to Source German Chocolate Wholesale with Torg

 Want to purchase German chocolate wholesale but don't have the time to browse through a million suppliers?
 Welcome to Torg.
-It's a smart platform designed specifically for food and beverage buyers and suppliers across Europe.
+It's a smart platform designed specifically for food and beverage buyers and suppliers worldwide.
 Want to find the best chocolate brands or connect with trustworthy producers?
 Torg makes it all quicker and easier.

 Torg's AI assistant, Sophia, assists the buyers in quickly identifying the most relevant suppliers.
 Suppliers, on the other hand, have the opportunity to promote their goods to a global client base actively searching for food and beverage products.